loki760/wsapp-bday-finder/README.md

 # WhatsApp Birthday Extractor

-A lightning-fast mini-project (vibed out in 15 mins 😎) to help club coordinators like me remember birthdays — without ever setting a reminder.
+A lightning-fast mini-project (vibed coded in 15 mins 😎) to help club coordinators like me remember birthdays — without ever setting a reminder.

 As the coordinator of our club, I kept forgetting people’s birthdays.
 Thankfully, everyone says *“Happy birthday @phone-number”* in our WhatsApp group chats — so I automated it!